RobynSoar/dream-portal/README.md

 ### Version Control

-The site was created using the Git editor and pushed to GitHUb to the remote repository 'rpsls-game'
+The site was created using the Gitpod editor and pushed to GitHub to the remote repository 'dream-portal'

 The following git commands were used throughout development to push code to the remote repository: